 Consider working with all-purpose rods and reels that work with different types of fish to enhance versatility.
 Next, get yourself a simple tackle box that includes different types of lures and bait.
-Once you finish setting up your tackle box, select live bait hooks and fishing line.
+Once you finish setting up your tackle box, select live bait hooks, and a fishing line.
 Finish off by throwing in a pocketknife and you are good to go.

 When it comes to clothing, waders are ideal for fishing in Colorado, especially in sections that do not provide shore access.
 A padded cushion can come in handy when you have to sit for prolonged periods waiting for that prized catch.

 That’s a roundup of some of the top fishing spots in Colorado.
 Please share it with fellow anglers on social media and perhaps your experiences fishing in your favorite fishing destinations in Colorado.